 JACQUI ARNTFIELD | COMMUNITY PROJECT SPACE CURATOR

 Jacqui is a registered social service worker and socially-engaged artist who maintains a collaborative, conceptual and context-specific practice.
 She holds a BAH in Continental Philosophy from Queen’s University and a Community Worker diploma from George Brown College.
-Guided by a belief in using the arts as a tool to build identity, capacity and social capital, she has worked with numerous community arts organizations including Artscape Youngplace and 918 Bathurst Centre for Culture, Arts, Media & Education.
-As co-director of an interdisciplinary collective focused on interactive and participatory works, she has produced projects for public art events including NXNE Art, BIG on Bloor, Art of the Danforth, 100in1Day Toronto and The Laneway Project.
+Activating this educational background, she uses the arts as a tool to critically examine social issues and catalyze civic engagement.
+She has worked with numerous community arts organizations including Artscape Youngplace and 918 Bathurst Centre for Culture, Arts, Media & Education.
+As co-director of an interdisciplinary collective focused on interactive and participatory works, she has produced projects for public art events including NXNE Art, BIG on Bloor, Art of the Danforth, Culture Days, 100in1Day Toronto and The Laneway Project.
 Jacqui loves public art, politics, books and sunshine.
 Drop by the gallery to say hello!

 ADRIENNE COSTANTINO | COMMUNITY PROGRAMS COORDINATOR